GRC Is Not a Document.

 The deliverable is a single Board-ready report.
 Not a technical dump of raw findings — a structured document your Directors can read, act on, and present to insurers, regulators, or clients as evidence of your organisation’s cyber security posture.

 The report includes an executive summary, a prioritised risk register by severity, framework compliance mapping, and a remediation roadmap with recommended sequencing.
-It is delivered within five to seven business days of engagement commencement.
+Delivered within five business days of engagement commencement.

 Who This Assessment Is For